What our students say

 Bethany Mace, winner of the UG Dissertation Prize 2017

-It is such an honour to be awarded the BA dissertation prize.
-It has been a very busy and stressful year but with the support of my friends, family, the school of Education & my dissertation supervisor, Chris Winter, I worked hard and completed my dissertation in a field of work I am very passionate about.
+It is such an honour to be awarded the BA Dissertation Prize.
+It has been a very busy and stressful year but with the support of my friends, family, the school of Education and my dissertation supervisor, Chris Winter, I worked hard and completed my dissertation in a field of work I am very passionate about.
 I am doing my 5-11 Primary PGCE next year and hope to become a primary school teacher.
 I have learnt many skills whilst on the course and have had the opportunity to study a variety of subjects that have shaped my views of the teacher that I aspire to be.
 I am so grateful to have been awarded the prize and for the chance to study Education, Culture and Childhood at the University of Sheffield.

-I absolutely loved studying the BA in Education, Culture and Childhood.
+I absolutely loved studying the BA Education, Culture and Childhood.
 One of my favourite elements of the course was its size; we all knew each other really well and this made it easy to get support from peers throughout the degree.

 Before beginning university I wasn't sure whether I wanted to go into primary teaching, which is why I chose a degree that would leave this option open for me.
 After completing my placement in second year at an infant school I decided that, although I did not want to go into teaching, I did want to stay in the education sector.
 The BA has also left my options open if I want to go into teaching primary at a later age.

-I cannot believe it's been almost 3 years since gradation but I feel privileged to have been part of the first cohort of students on the BA Education, Culture & Childhood degree programme at the University of Sheffield.
+I cannot believe it's been almost 3 years since gradation but I feel privileged to have been part of the first cohort of students on the BA Education, Culture and Childhood degree programme at the University of Sheffield.
 Unlike most my peers, I decided not to go down the traditional route of doing a PGCE or further education.
 I wasn't sure what I wanted to do after graduation so I decided to have a gap year abroad and teach English in Thailand.
 It was interesting to compare the education system in the UK compared to Thailand and reflect on what I had learnt during my time at University, whilst also putting into practice some of the theories I had learnt about progressive teaching methods.
 Soon after returning from my gap year, I was offered a job and ended up moving to London where I currently work as a Senior Compliance Coordinator at a recruitment company based in Shoreditch.
 Although I'm not directly working within an education related field, I developed many important skills throughout this degree which are transferable within a working environment.
 For instance, strong written and verbal communication skills are essential to effectively communicate via email, telephone or in person.
 Organisation, analytical skills and time management are also imperative to get tasks completed to a high standard before the deadline.
 Having good interpersonal skills is also required when working with colleagues or dealing with clients.
 The strength of this degree lies in its disciplinary nature so even if you're not 100% sure about your next move, this course provides you with a broad range of skills and knowledge which will make you employable and able to excel within any working environment.

 At age 24, having developed a strong interest in Inclusion through working in the education sector I applied for and started studying the BA Education, Childhood and Culture at University of Sheffield; it was the best thing I ever did.
 We were taught by the leaders in the field who were inspiring and passionate, and supported by an amazing, friendly and welcoming department.
 Our degree course was so interesting and varied, even when it blew our minds it was never boring!
 Not only did we get to expand and develop our theoretical knowledge of a wide variety of subjects, we were also given numerous opportunities to apply our knowledge and understanding in the real world, through placements, but also through modules which actively engaged with the local community.